kripto-geek/kody/README.md

 python kody.py
 ```

 You can set the export this tool's PATH to be accessible globally.

-## Configuration
+Make sure to launch the tool in the directory where your project exist or where you want to create a project.
+Launching in home directory will make the tool load all unnecessary things from whole system and reach its limit.

 ## Contributing
 Contributions are welcome!
 Please follow the standard fork-and-pull request workflow.